Baqend/guide/src/topics/faq/index.md

 ## Technical

 Here we list questions related to technical concerns.

+### How is rate-limiting applied in Baqend?
+There are a few rate limits in Baqend, to prevent abuse:

+- **HTTP/API requests**: within a 5 minute interval 1000 requests are allowed per IP.
+When the limit is exceeded, the IP is banned for 30 minutes.
+- **Registration and Forgot Password**: throttled to 5 calls per 5 minute without banning.

+Any users that have the admin role are not rate limited.
+If you ran into the rate limit and wan to unblock an IP, go into the dashboard, open the developer console (F12) and use the following command:

+    DB.send(new DB.message.Unban()) //unban everyone
+    DB.send(new DB.message.UnbanIp("192.168.0.1")) //unban a particular IP

+If you need to change the above rate limiting settings, contact support@baqend.com

+### Can I restore accidentally deleted data?

+Yes, the procedure to recover data from your automatically created apps is described here: [Restoring Data from a Backup](http://www.baqend.com/guide/topics/backups/#restoring-data-from-a-backup)

 ### I have legacy system X, do you offer an integration?